skyssolutions/lynxchan/src/be/Readme.txt

 boot.js is the main file, run it using io.js to start the system.
 Keep in mind that if you ran setup.sh, you can just run the lynxchan command or start the lynxchan service.
 It accepts the following arguments:
 --debug, -d: for development.
 Will not cache static files and will reload any module besides the ones directly under the be directory.
+It will also cause most errors to crash.
 --reload, -r: will rebuild all pages on boot.
 --no-daemon, -nd: will not start listening.
 For rebuilding pages while having a server running.